gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   <div id="fn:fn3" class="footnote">
     <a class="fn" href="#fnref:fn3">[<span class="footnote-number">3</span>]</a>
     <span>Edit (Oct.
 2025): The original Markov constraint implementation can be improved.
 Second degree neighbors fall outside the Markov blanket if the associated first degree neighbor has a different color than the contracting vertex.
-This reduces the number of vertices inside the Markov blanket and further reduces the search space.</span>
+This reduces the number of vertices inside the Markov blanket and further shrinks the search space.</span>
   </div>
 </div>